stacks-network/docs/src/pages/technology/naming-system.md

 However, creating a namespace is not free.
 The namespace creator must _burn_ cryptocurrency to do so.
-The shorter the namespace, the more cryptocurrency must be burned (i.e. short namespaces are more valuable than long namespaces).
+The shorter the namespace, the more cryptocurrency must be burned (that is, short namespaces are more valuable than long namespaces).
 For example, it cost Blockstack PBC 40 BTC to create the `.id` namespace in 2015 (in transaction `5f00b8e609821edd6f3369ee4ee86e03ea34b890e242236cdb66ef6c9c6a1b281`).